mvkrish/sfoodtruck/README.md

 # Find a food truck closer to you in SFO downtown.

+If you click on the map at your desired location the app will find the nearest 7 food trucks for you.

 ## Running Locally

 You will need a Google Maps API Key to run this app locally.